michelangelodorado/k8s-hashicorp-vault-agent-nginx-web/README.md

 The Vault pod and Vault Agent Injector pod will be deployed in the default namespace.
 The `vault-0` pod runs a Vault server in development mode.
 The `vault-agent-injector` pod performs the injection based on the annotations present or patched on a deployment.

+> [!NOTE]
+> Check the Kubernetes service of Vault; if it is set to NodePort, you can change it to type LoadBalancer.

 Start an interactive shell session on the `vault-0` pod.

 ```shell